-- local planning authorities should positively seek opportunities to meet the development needs of their area: - Local Plans should meet objectively assessed needs, with sufficient flexibility to adapt to rapid change, unless - Any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole; or - Specific policies in this Framework indicate development should be restricted (For example, those relating to.... the Broads.)73 - 1.4.4 The Authority is guided in its development plan preparation by the Broads Plan 2011 (the strategic management plan for the Broadsthis nationally designated area), and also by 'English National Parks and the Broads: UK Government Vision and Circular 2010' and the National Planning Policy Framework. - 1.4.5 In preparing the plan regard has also been given to a wide range of other plans and strategies at international, national, regional, county and local levels.
-These include the regional spatial strategy, the East of England Plan (and the Government's stated intention to abolish this), and eight sustainable community strategies which each cover a part of its area. - 1.4.6 The overall approach to the site specific policies is one which conserves the special features and qualities of the Broads, and which recognises the importance of the area both locally and nationally.
+- local planning authorities should positively seek opportunities to meet the development needs of their area: - Local Plans should meet objectively assessed needs, with sufficient flexibility to adapt to rapid change, unless - Any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole; or - Specific policies in this Framework indicate development should be restricted (For example, those relating to... the Broads.)13 - 1.4.4 The Authority is guided in its development plan preparation by the Broads Plan 2011 (the strategic management plan for the Broads), and also by 'English National Parks and the Broads: UK Government Vision and Circular 2010' and the National Planning Policy Framework. - 1.4.5 In preparing the plan regard has also been given to a wide range of other plans and strategies at international, national, regional, county and local levels. - 1.4.6 The overall approach to the site specific policies is one which conserves the special features and qualities of the Broads, and which recognises the importance of the area both locally and nationally.
 The NPPF states that the Broads has the highest status of protection of its landscape and scenic beauty.
-It also states great weight should be given to conserving landscape, scenic beauty, wildlife and cultural heritage in the Broads. - 1.4.7 Sustainable development in the Broads is, in the view of the Broads Authority, that which strengthens and respects the purposes for which it was designated, i.e. - Conserving and enhancing the natural beauty, wildlife and cultural heritage of the Broads; - Promoting opportunities for the understanding and enjoyment of the special qualities of the Broads by the public; and - Protecting the interests of navigation.4 the national importance of the Broads as an area of natural beauty and one which affords opportunities for open-air recreation;
+It also states great weight should be given to conserving landscape, scenic beauty, wildlife and cultural heritage in the Broads. - 1.4.7 Sustainable development in the Broads is, in the view of the Broads Authority, that which strengthens and respects the purposes for which it was designated, i.e. - Conserving and enhancing the natural beauty, wildlife and cultural heritage of the Broads; - Promoting opportunities for the understanding and enjoyment of the special qualities of the Broads by the public; and - Protecting the interests of navigation.4